inspiringsource/CS50x-2020/README.md

 Read more about [Dynamic Memory Allocation](https://www.programiz.com/c-programming/c-dynamic-memory-allocation "Link")

-## SQL
+## SQL :card_file_box:

-Relational databases are programs that store data with additional data structures that allow us to search and store data faster.
+Relational databases are programs that store data with additional data structures that allow us to search and store data faster.<br/>
 <br/>
-Create, Read, Update and Delete (CRUD) is an acronym that refers to the four operations of persistent storage.
+Create, Read, Update and Delete (CRUD) is the acronym that refers to the four operations of persistent storage.
 <br/>

+### Basic commands in SQL:
 CREATE, INSERT<br/>
 SELECT<br/>
 ```